RimeValkyris/RimeValkyris/README.md

 # Projects
-Programmer's Den Website (Collaboration Project Within University Organization) <br>
+**Programmer's Den Website (Collaboration Project Within University Organization)**
- - Website that our Team of Developers made for our Organization in our College.
-This just features our Organization's Members, Teams, Perks, and the Recruitment forms for interested students within the college.
+- Website that our team of developers made for our organization in our college.
+This features our organization's members, teams, perks, and recruitment forms for interested students within the college.

-AN94 Website (Personal Project) <i>Too busy to make due to college</i>  <br>
+**AN94 Website (Personal Project)** *Too busy to make due to college*
- - I dont know why I even made this, I just like AN-94 from Girls Frontline.
-This just showcase about her, her gallery, stats, and some random bullshit.
+- I don't know why I even made this, I just like AN-94 from Girls Frontline.
+This showcases her, her gallery, stats, and some random content.

-Luminous E-Sports Website (Case Study Web Development) <br>
+**Luminous E-Sports Website (Case Study Web Development)**
- - 3rd Year Midterm and Final Project for our course Web Development.
-This website, Luminous E-Sports, is an interactive website that is created by 7 developers to promote and represent a fictional E-Sport Organization.
+- 3rd Year Midterm and Final Project for our Web Development course.
+This website, Luminous E-Sports, is an interactive site created by 7 developers to promote and represent a fictional E-Sport Organization.

-Personal Portfolio (Personal Project) <i>currently in the making</i>
+**Personal Portfolio (Personal Project)** *currently in the making*
-- Havent finish this yet because of College work.
-Maybe I'll just finish this during my 4th year of College.
+- Haven't finished this yet because of college work.
+Maybe I'll just finish this during my 4th year of college.

-Project Library Management System
+**Project Library Management System**
-- This is just a Case Study Project for Java Object-Oriented Programming. it's just a LMS with OOP Concepts that were taught during my class in OOP.
-No Backend, just arrays.
+- A case study project for Java Object-Oriented Programming.
+It's just an LMS using OOP concepts taught during class.
+No backend, just arrays.

 # GitHub Stats